EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/network/_index.md

 groupByYear: false
 ---

-## Network of Research Software Quality ##
+## Improving Research Software Quality ##
+{{< flex-content >}}
+{{< figure src="/images/network/network_all.png" >}}
+{{< /flex-content>}}
 The EVERSE project is committed to improving the quality of software in European research in the international context.
-EVERSE will launch a Network of Research Software Quality to allow us to work with individuals and partner organisations to achieve this common goal.
+EVERSE is launching a Network of Research Software Quality to allow us to work with individuals and partner organisations to achieve this common goal.

 ### Vision ###
-Our vision of the EVERSE Network of Research Software Quality is to establish a Community of Practice around improving the quality of research software in Europe and beyond.
-EVERSE and partners work to provide standard and documented practices around tools and training for software developers, researchers who code and research software engineers and service providers, to help them write better code.
+Our vision of the EVERSE Network of Research Software Quality is to establish a Community of Practice to improve the quality of research software in Europe and beyond.
+EVERSE and partners work to provide standard and documented practices around tools and training for software developers, researchers who code and research software engineers and service providers.
+This will help them to write better code.
 We help define the meaning and principles of software quality for the research domain.
 We work for enhanced recognition for software developers contributing to research activities.

-[//]: <> (add picture/banner?)
+{{< flex-content >}}
+{{< figure src="/images/network/network1.jpg" >}}
+{{< /flex-content>}}

 ### Value ###
-Members of EVERSE and of the future European network can:
+Members of EVERSE and of the software quality Network can:

-* Become a member of the de facto EOSC Association expert group on software
+* Be members of the de facto EOSC Association expert group on software
 * Help shape software quality practices in Europe by:
     * Providing input and feedback to the  best practices captured within EVERSE
     * Contributing and receiving feedback on their community or research project’s needs